Alignment conditions of the human eye for few-photon vision experiments: Conclusions

 \section{Conclusions}

 We have studied the alignment conditions for few-photon vision experiments.
-To this end we implemented Gullstrand's exact eye model \cite{Gullstrand1909} with added iris and misalignment between the optical and visual axis in $3$ dimensions, and combined this model with rod density measurements of the retina by Curcio \emph{et al.} \cite{Curcioetal1990}.
-In order to target the highest-density rod region, we direct the beam at the eye's nodal point under the optimum angle of $0^{\circ}$ in the horizontal plane and $13.1^{\circ}$ in the inferior sagittal (from below in the vertical) plane.
-Apart from this we studied the necessary alignment precision, for which we defined a target area with a $\SI{0.5}{mm}$ radius around the target point.
-From our model, it follows that the required angular precision equals $0.85^{\circ}$ for a translational precision of $\SI{1}{mm}$ in $x$-and $y$-direction and $\SI{5}{mm}$ in $z$-direction.
+To this end we implemented Gullstrand's exact eye model \cite{Gullstrand1909} with added iris and misalignment between the optical and visual axis in $3$ dimensions, and combined this model with rod density measurements of the retina \cite{Curcioetal1990} and visual threshold measurements \cite{HalettMarriottRodger1962}.
+Using our model we found a strong negative correlation between visual threshold and rod density, suggesting few-photon experiments should target the highest-density rod region.
+In order to target this region, we direct the beam at the eye's nodal point under the optimum angle of $0^{\circ}$ in the horizontal plane and $12.6^{\circ}$ in the inferior sagittal (from below in the vertical) plane with respect to the visual axis.
+Apart from this we studied the necessary alignment precision, for which we defined a target area with a $\SI{0.5}{mm}$ radius around the target point $\SI{3.65}{mm}$ superior to the fovea.
+From our model, it follows that the required angular precision equals $0.90^{\circ}$ for a translational precision of $\SI{1}{mm}$ in $x$-and $y$-direction and $\SI{5}{mm}$ in $z$-direction.